billwiliams/NLP/Naive_bayes/README.md

 $$ p = logprior + \sum_i^N (loglikelihood_i)$$

 #### Note
-Note we calculate the prior from the training data, and that the training data is evenly split between positive and negative labels (4000 positive and 4000 negative tweets).
+We calculate the prior from the training data, and that the training data is evenly split between positive and negative labels (4000 positive and 4000 negative tweets).
 This means that the ratio of positive to negative 1, and the logprior is 0.

 The value of 0.0 means that when we add the logprior to the log likelihood, we're just adding zero to the log likelihood.
 However,  whenever the data is not perfectly balanced, the logprior will be a non-zero value.